 I wonder how many of us in IT can plan for their own funeral? i don’t know, but i’m one of them.
 I decided to stop being a manager and go back to being an individual contributor.
-Here’s the thing, i’m a structured person therefore i can plan in good detail most of the time, which leads to upper management to always ask me to support, lead or manage projects or whole departments.
-Sometimes i have accepted, sometimes i have declined the offer, last time i tried to do the latter but circumstances were special (we’re still in the middle of Covid 19, it’s still kind of special), so i couldn’t turn down the offer for the sake of the company, the project and my own.
+Here’s the thing, i’m a very structured person, therefore i can plan in good detail most of the time, which leads to upper management to always ask me to support, lead or manage projects or whole departments.
+Sometimes i have accepted, sometimes i have declined the offer.
+The last time i tried to do the latter but circumstances were special (we’re still in the middle of Covid 19, it’s still kind of special), so i couldn’t turn down the offer for the sake of the company, the project and my own.

 “(…) They knew how to manage but they didn’t know how to do anything …”

 “(…) You know who the best managers are? they’re the great individual contributors who never ever want to be a manager, but decide they have to be a manager because no one else is gonna be able to do as good a job as them …”